Prag8855/aab/content/guides/permanent-residence.md

 Permanent residence means **more stability**.
 It's better than a [residence permit](/glossary/Aufenthaltstitel) because...

-- **You can do what you want**
+- **You can do anything you want**
-    It's not tied to your income or occupation.
+    Your [PR](/glossary/Niederlassungserlaubnis) is not tied to your income or occupation.
+You can change jobs, start a business or study, without permission from the *Ausländerbehörde*.
 It does not expire if you [lose your job](/guides/losing-your-job).
-You can change jobs, start a business or study, without permission from the *Ausländerbehörde*.
-- **You don't need to deal with the [[Ausländerbehörde]]**
+- **You don't need the [[Ausländerbehörde]]**
-    After you get your [PR](/glossary/Niederlassungserlaubnis), you don't need their permission to change jobs or do something else.
-You don't need to renew your permanent residence every 1-3 years.[^25]
+    After you get your [PR](/glossary/Niederlassungserlaubnis), you never need to go to the *Ausländerbehörde* again.
+You don't need to renew your PR every 1-3 years like a residence permit.[^25]

 There are other benefits: it's easier to find an apartment or get a mortgage, and you can get [[BAFöG]] if you study.[^8]

-There is one small disadvantage: if you travel outside of Germany for more than 6 months, your [PR](/glossary/Niederlassungserlaubnis) expires.
+There is **one small disadvantage**: if you travel outside of Germany for more than 6 months, your [PR](/glossary/Niederlassungserlaubnis) expires.
 Other [residence permits](/glossary/Aufenthaltstitel) also expire after 6 months, but the [[Blue Card]] only expires after 12 months.[^20] For this, the Blue Card is a little better.

 ## Permanent residence requirements